-- Cognitive approach to phobias: Rather than focusing on behaviours, the cognitive approach explains phobias in terms of thought processes.
+- Alternative explanations: Rather than focusing on behaviours, the cognitive approach explains phobias in terms of thought processes.
 For example, there is evidence that phobic people may have an attentional bias (i.e. disproportionate focus of thought) towards the scariest features of the stimuli (e.g. a dog’s teeth or a spider’s venom).

 - Not everyone who has an unpleasant experience at the same time as a neutral stimulus goes on to develop a phobia.
 For example, a person who gets bitten by a dog will not always develop a phobia of dogs.
 This weakens the behaviourist claim that phobias are acquired through classical conditioning.